 The expected electricity generated at full capacity is enough to meet the consumption of up to 47,000 average Minnesota homes.
 This is equivalent to avoiding more than 300,000 metric tons of CO₂ emissions annually1 which represents the greenhouse gas emissions from 64,000 passenger vehicles driven over the course of one year.

-EDF Renewable Energy is one of the largest renewable energy developers in North America with 9 gigawatts of wind, solar, biomass, and biogas projects developed throughout the U.S., Canada, and Mexico.
+EDF Renewables is one of the largest renewable energy developers in North America with 9 gigawatts of wind, solar, biomass, and biogas projects developed throughout the U.S., Canada, and Mexico.

 1 According to US EPA Greenhouse Gas Equivalencies calculations.